 Examines efficient methods used in solving numerical problems with the aid of a computer.
 Topics include floating point arithmetic, interpolation and approximation, integration, roots of non-linear equations, ordinary differential equations, and systems of linear equations.
-Prerequisites: MATH 172 (grade of C- or higher) and CS 112 (grade of C or higher), or consent.
 Identical to CS 350.
+MATH 172 with a grade of C- or higher and CS 212 with a grade of C- or higher, or consent.
 Offered spring of even-numbered years.